davidiles/Using_BRTs_to_inform_GLMs/README.md

     most important covariates for predicting species distributions, then

-2. Use the most important covariates in a Bayesian species distribution model that allows us to propagage uncertainty, and simultaneously accounts for spatial autocorrelation, random effects, and informative priors.
+2. Use the most important covariates in a Bayesian species distribution model that allows us to propagate uncertainty, and simultaneously accounts for spatial autocorrelation, random effects, and informative priors.